BradleyCulley/bradleyculley.github.io/_posts/2025-broken-07-26-afraid-of-the-light.md

 </p>

 <p>
-In his 1975 book, "Discipline and Punish", Foucault observed that schools, prisons, military barracks, and hospitals all bear an uncanny resemblance to each other.
+In his 1975 book, "Discipline and Punish", Foucault observed that schools, prisons, military barracks, and hospitals each bear an uncanny resemblance to one other.
-He termed the whole lot of them "Disciplinary institutions".
+He termed them all "Disciplinary institutions".
 </p>

 <p>